r-hub/blog/content/post/2019-04-08-rhub-release.md

 install.packages("rhub")
 ```

-This release should improve user experience thanks to several :sparkles: new
+This release, compared to `rhub` 1.0.2, should improve user experience thanks to several :sparkles: new
 features :sparkles: and two bug fixes :wave: :bug: :bug:.